Skip to content

 A hand pump is a reliable backup for an electric pump, should the battery run out (or was not charged recently).

 Granite Rock N Roll Mini Ratchet Tool Kit is a compact bike multi-tool, weighing 136g.
-The kit contains a mini Ratchet tool, extension rod, and 9-bit kit.
+The kit contains a mini Ratchet tool, extension rod, and 9 different tool bits.

 • Star bit (T25),